-According to IFCJ, the Bible has acted as the guidebook towards a better understanding of charity and the organizations ensuing programing.
+According to IFCJ, the Bible has acted as the guidebook towards a better understanding of charity and the organizations ensuing programming.
 If you are asking yourself if IFCJ is a good charity, keep this in mind: “The Bible is clear – feed the hungry, clothe the naked and shelter the poor,” said Eckstein.
-Thus, IFCJ focuses on each of these objectives through their international programing.
+Thus, IFCJ focuses on each of these objectives through their international programming.

 Environmental Change: The Interfaith Center for Sustainable Development

 Based in Jerusalem, ICSD believes in change through eco-tourism.
 Building bridges between faith groups, experts and religious leaders in the field of sustainability, ICSD promotes peace through education, advocacy and action-based programming.

 Executive director Rabbi Yonatan Neril has related his goal of “coming together to promote a sustainable future while showing the possibility of interfaith collaboration to overcome tension.”

 ICSD’s eco-tours introduce tourists to global and local environmental challenges and Israel’s solutions, taking them to various organic farms, green businesses, and nature reserves to learn more.
 Such ecotourism allows tourists to review the Biblical scriptures of prophecy and to see for themselves the great restoration taking place in Israel.